taw00/writing-resources/Documents/on-fonts.md

-# On Fonts and Typography
+# On Fonts and Typography for Writers

 ### Settling on a set of fonts for a project is hard